 Dan Brown's Inferno, surprisingly, has one.
-Let's see—the villain succeeded in spreading the virus, which cause more than one third of the world infertile.
+The villain succeeded in spreading the virus, which cause more than one third of the world infertile.
 The world's birthing rate have been rapidly decreasing, to the point of population decline even without the virus.
-The virus was constructed to be untreatable and able to pass down as genetic trait.
-Do the math.
+The virus was constructed to be untreatable and able to pass down as genetic trait, resulting into a Childless Dystopia.

 Shel Silverstein's Lafcadio, the Lion Who Shot Back is about a lion who learns how to use a gun, and ends up travelling to America and becoming a celebrity.
 He quickly tires of big city life, and a Creator Cameo of "Uncle Shelly" suggests he go on a vacation to relax.
 Lafcadio ends up going on safari in Africa, where his hunting group runs into his old lion pack.
 Suddenly torn between his lion friends and his human friends, poor Lafcadio is overcome by existential doubt, and proceeds to throw down his gun and wander off into the African wilderness, never to be heard from again.